Raghadmustafa96/102d17/README.md

 ### Which aspects of my work am I most proud of?
 What can I do to improve the aspects I’m less proud of?
 That’s the dark side of growth, I guess…

+**My name is Raghad Mustafa, l studied computer engineering at Yarmouk University in September 2019, I worked after graduated as automation tester**
+*This is my GitHub* : (https://github.com/Raghadmustafa96/reading-notes)